theuerc/Website/gitpod/docs/configure/authentication/bitbucket-server.md

 Other Bitbucket Server users need to connect their own Gitpod account to their own Bitbucket Server account by starting a workspace.

-To start a workspace, paste the URL of a Bitbucket Server repository into the New Workspace popup (Cmd+O) in Gitpod, or prefix the repository URL as described in [Getting started](/docs/introduction/getting-started).
+To start a workspace, paste the URL of a Bitbucket Server repository into the New Workspace popup (<Keybind>CtrlCmd + O</Keybind>) in Gitpod, or prefix the repository URL as described in [Getting started](/docs/introduction/getting-started).

 ![Open in Gitpod form](../../../static/images/integrations/bbs-open-in-gitpod.png)